Urban Forest Planting Program

 Applying to participate in the Resident Tree Planting Program is easy!
 Simply complete the expression of interest form

-Each year the City plans and plants an average of 400 trees on verges adjoining residential properties.
-Areas that lack tree cover or record higher than average land surface temperatures nearby are prioritised, being the most likely to be impacted by the Heat Island Effect (see the video on this page - sidebar)
+The Winter 2025 planting season includes approximately 400 trees planted on verges adjoining residential properties.
+Areas that lack tree cover or record higher than average land surface temperatures nearby are prioritised, being the most likely to be impacted by the Heat Island Effect (see the video on this page, sidebar.)

 • Armadale